 Barraine’s early musical development was closely nurtured by her teacher, Paul Dukas.
-Like Dukas, her paternal family was also Jewish, and this formed an important cultural bond between them.
-Her Deux preludes et fugues pour orgue (1928), based upon the melodies of the traditional Jewish prayer ‘Blessed are you, our God’ and psalms 114 and 116, bore the dedication ‘Respectful homage to my master Paul Dukas’.
-She also contributed the short piano piece ‘Hommage À Paul Dukas’ To Le Tombeau De Dukas (1936, intended to pay tribute to Dukas, who had died in May 1935).
+Like Dukas, her paternal family was Jewish, and this formed an important cultural bond between them both.
+Her Deux preludes et fugues pour orgue (1928), based upon the melodies of the traditional Jewish prayer “Blessed are you, our God,” and psalms 114 and 116, bore the dedication “Respectful homage to my master Paul Dukas.”
+She also contributed the short piano piece “Hommage à Paul Dukas” to Le tombeau de Dukas (1936, intended to pay tribute to Dukas, who had died in May 1935).
 Barraine established her reputation in 1930 with her symphonic variations Harald Harfagard, after Heinrich Heine, which was the first of many works to draw on a literary source.
 Barraine’s compositional tendency to respond to the times in which she lived was firmly developed before the Second World War.
 Her orchestral work Pogromes (1933), after the poem by André Spire, was written in reaction to the rise of Hitler and Nazism.
-Her Second Symphony (1938) is entitled Voïna (Russian for ‘war’), and reflects her unease over the ascent of Facism and Anti-Semitism, and the imminence of World War Two.
+Her second symphony (1938) is entitled Voïna (Russian for ‘war’), and reflects her unease over the ascent of fascism and anti-semitism, and the imminence of the Second World War.

 The years directly following the war were particularly fecund for Barraine, and the subjects that she chose for musical commentary continued to reveal her sensitive and Humanistic concerns.
 In 1944, her cantata Avis, after a poem by Paul Eluard, was dedicated to the memory of Georges Dudach, who had been shot by the Germans.
 Her orchestral variations Song Koï Ou Le Fleuve Rouge (1945), meanwhile, were inspired by the Vietnamese struggle for independence from the French.
-Barraine returned to the cantata – the genre which had first brought her musical prestige when she won the prix de Rome in 1929 – and completed several works in this genre between 1950 and 1960, such as Les Cinq Plaies, La Cantate Du Vendredi Saint, Christine, And Les Payans.
-Her position on the faculty at the Paris Conservatoire inspired a number of works, such as the suite juive for violin and piano (1951) and la boîte de pandore for piano (1954-5), which were written for use by her students.
-She was also an accomplished composer for the screen, and collaborated on several French films in the period directly following World War Two, notably with the filmmaker Jean Grémillon, with whom she collaborated on Le Printemps De La Liberté (1948) and pattes blanches (1951).
+Barraine returned to the cantata—the genre which had first brought her musical prestige when she won the prix de Rome in 1929— and completed several works in this genre between 1950 and 1960, such as Les cinq plaies, La cantate du vendredi saint, Christine, and Les paysans.
+Her position on the faculty at the Paris Conservatoire inspired a number of works, such as the Suite juive for violin and piano (1951) and La boîte de pandore for piano (1954 to 1955), which were written for use by her students.
+She was also an accomplished composer for the screen, and collaborated on several French films in the period directly following the Second World War, notably with the filmmaker Jean Grémillon, with whom she collaborated on Le printemps de la liberté (1948) and Pattes blanches (1951).

 References and Further Reading

-Ourgandjian, R. (2007), ‘Elsa Barraine’, in Compostrices Françaises, ed.
-Association Femmes et Musique, Paris: Éditions Delatrou France: 41-6.
+Ourgandjian, R. “Elsa Barraine,” Compostrices Françaises, ed.
+Association Femmes et Musique, Paris: Éditions Delatrou France, 2007.
+41-6.

 (Dictionary overview of Barraine’s life and carrer; in French.)